Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 8. Take nutritional supplements, if needed (e.g. Omega oils, calcium, iron, magnesium, vitamins, and zinc)

-Note: A hormone-regulating diet is essentially a vegetable-based ‘anti-inflammatory’ diet, as recommended for the management of stress , hormone imbalance , and several major diseases that have been linked to chronic inflammation; such as cancer, heart disease, diabetes, arthritis, depression, and Alzheimer’s .
-This is no coincidence- sex hormones are known to affect inflammation .
+Note: A vegetable-based ‘anti-inflammatory’ diet, is also recommended for the management of stress , hormone imbalance , and several major diseases that have been linked to chronic inflammation; such as cancer, heart disease, diabetes, arthritis, depression, and Alzheimer’s .
+This is no coincidence- various hormones are known to affect inflammation .

 Exercise- Don’t panic!
 You do not have to run a marathon, or take up competitive sports (unless you want to!)… What’s most important is that you regularly spend time moving your body, developing your strength, and getting slightly out of breath.
 The key to success is finding an activity that you enjoy doing, perhaps with others, to provide the motivation to keep going .